[HISTORY: Adopted as indicated in article histories. Amendments noted where applicable.]

 - VOLUNTEER ORGANIZATIONS

-purposes, including but not limited to volunteer fire departments and veterans
+religious purposes, including but not limited to volunteer fire departments

 - Any enclosed area under the control of a public or private employer where one or more employees are routinely assigned and normally frequent during the course of employment, including, but not limited to, work areas, employee lounges and restrooms, conference rooms, meeting rooms, classrooms, employee cafeterias and hallways.
 A private residence is not a workplace unless it is used as a child-care, adult day-care or health-care facility.

-No person shall smoke or possess a lit tobacco-smoke-producing instrument in any of the following locations, except as provided in § 880-2B of this chapter:
+No person shall smoke or possess a lit tobacco-smoke-producing instrument in any of the following locations, except as provided in § 880-2B of this article:

 In any enclosed area to which the general public is invited or in which the general public is routinely permitted, including, but not limited to: